sanjaalcorps/NepaliNLPWebApp/README.md

 <br>www.sanjaal.com [Our Parent Company - Sanjaal Corps]
 <br>www.inepal.org [A subdivision dedicated to stuffs in Nepali Language only]
 <br>www.icodejava.com [Development Work]

+There are several use of what will be outcome of your work
+<br> Computer writing Nepali Articles/Poems/Stories with some human guidance
+<br> Nepali Grammar Checker
+<br> Text To Speech and Speech To Text
+<br> Nepali Unicode to Roman English following both ISO Standards and common usage.
+<br> Automatic Rashi Fal Generation
+<br> Meaning extraction from the articles
+<br> Automatic Summarization of a Nepali article
+<br> Plagiarism Detection in Nepali Languages

+We will be using a lot of
+<br> Machine Learning
+<br> Deep Learning
+<br> Artificial Neural Networks

+There are several programming languages that will be used:
+<br>Java/Groovy/Grails
+<br>R
+<br>Python
+<br>PHP